 Do importers have additional liability risks after Brexit?

-Brexit may cause an importer based in Ireland who buys from a GB-based supplier to become the "EU" importer of the goods, with an increased risk of liability for injuries caused by them.
+After Brexit, a business based in Ireland (Republic) which buys from a GB-based supplier is the "EU" importer of the goods, with an increased risk of liability for injuries caused by them.
+A business based in Northern Ireland which buys from a GB-based supplier, is not regarded as the importer into the EU unless the goods are intended to enter the EU market from Northern Ireland.

 Persons who import products from outside the EU must carry out research into the potential hazards involved.
 New testing may be required where it is not reasonable to rely on the manufacturer's testing.